sorgelig/Apogee_MIST/ReadMe.md

 ### Features:
 - Fully functional Apogee BK-01 and Radio-86RK.
-- Color/Monochrome modes
+- Color/Monochrome modes.
+- Manual screen adjustment.
-- EXTROM Support with all apps ever released for Apogee computer
+- EXTROM Support with all apps ever released for Apogee computer.
-- Support for RKA, RKR, GAM files
+- Support for RKA, RKR, GAM files.

 ### Installation:
 Copy the *.rbf file at the root of the SD card.
 You can rename the file to core.rbf if you want the MiST to load it automatically at startup.